 What is the Punishment for California PC 245(c)?

-Most prosecuting agency have specialized units assigned to prosecute offenders who commit crimes against police officers.
-Accordingly, PC 245(c) can carry severe consequences that require retaining a skilled and experienced Newport Beach criminal defense lawyer to advocate on your behalf.
-The officers’ testimony will be very powerful against you which is why the Law Offices of John D. Rogers conducts full investigations into the officers background and confidential personnel file in search of prior misconduct that can be used to discredit the officer.
+Most prosecuting agencies have specialized units assigned to prosecute offenders who commit crimes against police officers.
+Accordingly, PC 245(c) can carry severe consequences that require retaining a skilled and experienced Orange County criminal defense lawyer to advocate on your behalf.
+The officer’s testimony will be very powerful against you which is why the Law Offices of John D. Rogers conducts full investigations into the officer’s background and confidential personnel file in search of prior misconduct that can be used to discredit the officer.
 Call us today to schedule a free consultation about your rights and defenses in attacking the government’s case.

 - Assault – Penal Code 240 PC